cilliagustin/track-e.i/README.md

 #### Pie Chart and Balance
 In the Balanse Section, at the top are located both the Pie chart and the final balance.
 Both Are presented with a 0 value but once the user adds more and more information this are dinamically populated.
 The Pie chart, ehich is refered as a Donut Chart on the walkthrough because of how it looks for the user, is created with SVG elements in HTML.
 This take what percentage each category takes and using some math to calculate the rotation and the starting point of each SVG (each category creates it`s own SVG element and locates it on top of the other using absolute positioning) There is a posibility to highlight a specific element but this will be explained later on.
 The balance is located on top of the chart (giving it an appearance of a donut chart) here the total incomes and total expenses are added and bellow them a balance of these two.
-On top of this is dinamically created another element called selected element which will be explained in the next feature.
+On top of this is dinamically created another element called selected element which will be explained later on.
 <details>
 <summary>View Piechart and Balance (neutral/income/expense)</summary>